google-marketing-solutions/campaign_utm_custom_parameter/README.md

 3. Click Scripts.
 4. Click the plus button to create a new script.
 5. Name it as you prefer (we recommend a name that you can easily identify as the script goal)
+6. Delete the content of the script.
-6. Copy paste and the code from the file main.js
+7. Copy paste and the code from the file main.js

 Save the script, authorize it and then run it.